taylorjdawson/Content/projects/Plasma/Plasma/Add Block/task.md

 1. Define an `addBlock` function with a block as it's only argument.

-This function should first check if the block is the next deposit block or the next transaction block.
-The block should then be applied.
+This function should first check if the block is the next deposit block or the next Plasma transaction block and then apply that block.
+If it is neither a the next deposit or next Plasma transaction block, the function should return false.

-Next, we need to update the respective block numbers correctly depending on if the block was a deposit or a Plasma transaction.
+Next, we need to update the respective block numbers depending on if the block was a deposit or a Plasma transaction.

-If the block is the `currentBlock` the `nextCurrentBlock` should be incremented by the `blockBuffer` and the `nextDepositBlock` should reflect the submitted block number plus 1.
+If the block is the `currentBlock` the `nextTxBlock` should be incremented by the `blockBuffer` and the `nextDepositBlock` should reflect the submitted block number plus 1.
 This will allow us to maintain the 1000 block interval buffer upon each submitted current block.

 If the block is a deposit block, the `nextDepositBlock` should increment by 1.